Learning Links – Queens Dr, St Kilda, Montessori Dunedin

 3 Years and older who have attested for 20 hours ECE 6+ hour session

 1 to 4 days fee is $39 per day and for 5 days fee is $139.

 30 hour session for all age groups:

 (5 days) either 8am to 2pm or 9am to 3pm

 Weekly Fee: Under 2 years $109, 2 years olds $79, 3-4 year olds $49

 Extra hours: Maximum number of hours booked is 5 hours ($7 for overs and $12 for unders) and this must be a permanent booking

 *** If more than 5 hours extra a week is needed then the charges will convert to weekly changes as above

 No casual bookings

-Learning Links operates as a full day service and does not offer short days or sessions; Our fees include high quality teacher ratios above Ministry of Education standards.
-Minimum enrolment is two days a week.
-A deposit equal to one week of your booked hours will be due upon enrolment to confirm your place.
-Two weeks notice is required when terminating enrolment; 10% discount is applicable to your eldest child’s fees if you have two or more children attending Learning Links; Nappies and food are provided; and Formula is not provided - this must be brought in from home if required.
+Learning Links operates as a full day service and does not offer short days or sessions; Our fees include high quality teacher ratios above Ministry of Education Standards; Minimum enrolment is three days per week; A deposit equal to one week of your booked hours will be due upon enrolment to confirm your place; Two weeks notice is required when terminating enrolment; 10% discount is applicable to your eldest child’s fees if you have two or more children attending Learning Links; Nappies and food are provided; and Formula is not provided - this must be brought in from home if required.
 To be read in conjunction with the Fee Policy.
 Fees effective from 1 March 2021.